-EA: In case of a fall of an Athlete and/or a Horse at any time in the Competition arena, in the practice arena or elsewhere within the grounds of the Event, the Athlete and/or the Horse must be checked by the Event's medical service, respectively the Veterinary Delegate, before the Athlete and/or the Horse may be permitted to take part in the next round or Competition at the Event, according to the provisions outlined in paragraphs 4.1 - 4.3 below.
+4. EA: In case of a fall of an Athlete and/or a Horse at any time in the Competition arena, in the practice arena or elsewhere within the grounds of the Event, the Athlete and/or the Horse must be checked and cleared by the Event's medical service, and/or Veterinary Delegate (or a vet attending the event or in their absence the officiating Judge), before remounting and/or taking part in any further competitions at the event.